 Neko-Ngeru is hoping to encourage adoptions in the Wellington region through their cafe.
 Patrons can enjoy a ‘meet and greet’ while non adopting cat lovers can just chill, and drink their fill of cats and delicious coffee!

-You will remember our previous report as the cafe was being created.
+You may remember our previous report as the cafe was being created.
 The excitement, the paint, the hammering, and the furniture moving!
 Now, the cafe is open for business.
 Visiting is a delightful and relaxing experience.
 If you are driving there is plenty of parking in local streets and Jackson Street is also on many local bus routes.

 We enjoyed a wonderful visit as we sat and chilled with some of the best locally roasted coffee and delicious cakes.